nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving a backup data file

-PawPatrol does not automatically backup your data.
+PawPatrol does not automatically back up your data.
 To do so, copy the JSON file (as mentioned above) into another location on your computer or to another device.

 ### Editing the data file